Real Estate Development Only Works When the Numbers Work

 NOI is one of the key numbers that holds everything together

-You can think of it as the property’s operating earning power.
+You can think of it as the property's operating earning power: what the building itself produces before any of the ownership-side complexity is layered on top.

 That is why lenders care about it.
 That is why investors care about it.
 That is why valuation often starts with it.